KittenLord/summaries/rfc9110-HTTP-Semantics.md

 A sender that generates a message with content SHOULD generate a Content-Type header, unless the type is unknown to the sender.
 If Content-Type is not present, recipient MAY assume "application/octet-stream", or somehow determine the type.

-You should be careful when trying to decide the data type for yourself (especially when sniffing, and user should be able to disable sniffing, whatever that is)
+You should be careful when trying to decide the data type for yourself (especially when sniffing, and user should be able to disable sniffing, whatever that means)

 ```
 Content-Type ::= media-type